 - For each member of the study team who will have access to the data:

-- Documentation of IRB review of your research plan from your institution
+- Documentation of IRB review and approval of your research plan from your institution

 When all of these documents are complete, e-mail them to email@example.com.